 When you need money fast, two of the most common options people consider are borrowing from their 401(k) or taking out a personal loan.

 Both can get you cash relatively quickly, but they work in very different ways and come with very different consequences.
-Understanding those differences is what makes the choice manageable.

 In this post, we'll walk through how each option works, what they cost, and which one makes sense depending on your financial situation.
 Let's jump in.